rikijespersen/blog/_posts/2022-03-16-My-Thoughts.md

 I've been having these weird thoughts lately.
 Sudden flashes of instrusive ideas.
 Yet, when I try to recall them, I remember nothing.
 I wonder if any of this real?
 Or not?

-I used to have such a good idea of how my life would go, I used to have big asperations.
+I used to have such a good idea of how my life would go, I used to have big aspirations.
 At Harvard I was confident, outgoing, and hopeful for my future.
 But for some strange reason, I find it hard to maintain that personality.
 Now everything that I do is an attempt to suppress this darkness eating away at me.
 It is omnipresent in my life, ever since that accident.
 I don't even know what happened, but I do know that people started looking at me with a hint of fear in their eyes ever since.
 I can't even tell if the thoughts I am having are actually me anymore or if my mind has already been corrupted by it.
 I feel as though I am starting to lose control over my own thoughts and I fear the worst.

 ### Entry 3: Feb 2